 The health care law now makes it easier for more people to buy health insurance on their own.
 It also requires that most Americans have health insurance or pay a penalty.
 This makes it important to understand what health insurance is and how it works.

 We all live with the risk that we could have health problems at any time because of an accident or illness.
 If you get hurt or sick, you may need medical care.
 The question is, will you be able to get the medical care you need, and if so, will you be able to afford it?

 Health insurance can make it possible to see a doctor, be treated, or get needed tests and procedures.
 Health insurance helps to pay the costs of medical care, which often costs a lot, and helps to provide financial security for you and your family.
 Regardless of your age or overall health, it’s important to have health insurance.

 What is health insurance?

 Health insurance is a contract between you and an insurance company that agrees to pay part of your medical costs if you get hurt or sick.
 In return, you make monthly payments to the insurer and help cover the cost of your care.
-Doctors and other health care providers usually agree to reduce their prices for health insurers, which lowers costs for insurance companies and patients

 Don’t people go without health insurance?